 Suppose the investigator wants to put surveillance on a person.
 He will have to follow him by himself wherever that person will go.
 They have to stay with the person for the whole day without rest or a meal.

 Nowadays, a private investigator can attach a GPS tracker to the target’s vehicle or belongings and monitor their activities from their office.
-They can use GPS Trackers to track discreetly.
+They can use hidden GPS Trackers to track discreetly.

 GPS tracker does not only provide a convenient mode of surveillance but also is safer.
 How?